 The project owner is always an environmental risk when acquiring real estate.
 There could be additional costs if there are any toxic substances that are found, which have to be fixed or analysed.
 Project owners can also be strictly responsible for environmental damage that occurs on the property.

 Legal proceedings and disputes may occur with any project a project owner is a party to.
 There is a risk that such disputes will have significant costs for the project owner.

 If for some reason the project owner should receive negative publicity, it could have a negative impact on a business opportunity.
 The result can lead to difficulties in implementing construction projects or to filling vacancies in listed properties and adversely affect an ability to pay the investor.

-If the project owner's clients suffer from sudden economic problems, or for other reasons do not pay on time, this can affect the project owners’ ability to fulfill his obligations to the investors.
+If the project owner's clients suffer from sudden economic problems, or for other reasons do not pay on time, this can affect the project owners’ ability to fulfil his obligations to the investors.